macro187/testrunner/hacking.md

 Results
 -------

-As tests run, results are recorded in types from the `Results` namespace.
+As tests run, results are recorded using types from the `Results` namespace.

 Infrastructure